The Naked Runner

 The Naked Runner is a 1967 British espionage film directed by Sidney J. Furie and starring Frank Sinatra, Peter Vaughan and Edward Fox.
+It was written by Stanley Mann based on the 1966 novel of the same title by Francis Clifford.

-It was the last film Sinatra made with Warner Bros., and is largely viewed as being a disastrous end to his association with the studio.
+It was the last film Sinatra made with Warner Bros.

 Plot

 Slattery, a British civil servant, is summoned to meet a minister.
 The British authorities had arrested a spy, Frenzel, who has now escaped from prison and is being transported overland to Moscow.
 It is imperative that Frenzel is prevented from passing on what he knows to the Soviet authorities, and Slattery is tasked with locating an assassin.

-Unable to use any of his usual contacts, Slattery thinks of Laker, who he worked with during the war.
-Laker is American, a former spy who now designs office furniture and a widower who lives in London with his young son.
-Slattery knows that Laker has the necessary skills, but must find a way to persuade him to kill Frenzel.
+Unable to use any of his usual contacts, Slattery thinks of Sam Laker, who he worked with during the war.
+Laker is American, a former spy who now designs office furniture, and a widower who lives in London with his young son.
+Slattery knows that Laker has the necessary skills for the job, but must find a way to persuade him to kill Frenzel.